jfontan/OpenNebula-vCloud-Driver/Guide.md

 	gem install ruby_vcloud_sdk-0.7.5.gem

-# IMPORT HOSTS,TEMPLATES, NETWORKS AND DATASTORE USING ONEVCLOUD SCRIPT
+## IMPORT HOSTS,TEMPLATES, NETWORKS AND DATASTORE USING ONEVCLOUD SCRIPT

 When vCloud Driver is installed correctly, it's time to use onevcloud script to import the resources of vCloud.

 	/var/lib/one/remotes/vmm/vcloud/onevcloud [hosts | templates | networks | datastores] --vcloud [vcloud-uri.com] --vuser [user@organization] --vpass [password] --vdc [VDC_name]

-# USAGE
+## USAGE

+### FIRST STEPS

-##The first step is import to OpenNebula the resources hosted in vCloud using the onevcloud script.
+The first step is import to OpenNebula the resources hosted in vCloud using the onevcloud script.

 ###Hosts